This project turned a 3-way Q200c speaker into a compact Q100c and a two way Q200c.

 Mid-range: 0.56mH Jantzen Cross Coil foil inductor, with a zobel using 5.1uF Sonicap and 10R .

-So eventually, it sounds good and I can enjoy listening!
-There are still issues because the frequency response varies significantly around the room – that is to be expected, and is something for another project (I’ve got my eye on a miniSharc from MiniDSP…).
-So the speaker is very nearly finished with only minor tweaking left, and the equalisation will be part of another project.
+So eventually, it sounds good enough and I can enjoy listening!
+There are still issues with resonance and also because the frequency response varies significantly around the room – that is to be expected, and is something for another project (I’ve got my eye on a miniSharc from MiniDSP…).

 Finally, some more pics, click for bigger: